-With the passage of time, witnesses’ memories of the accident could fade.
+Over time, witnesses’ memories of the accident could fade.
 Traffic camera footage could get deleted, and physical evidence may no longer be accessible.
-Documenting your accident early could ultimately work to improve your case’s outcome.
+So documenting your accident early could ultimately improve your case’s outcome.

 If you are wondering about the deadline for filing a car accident claim or lawsuit, you are probably also wondering about the car accident claims process.